scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 If you are using Github Actions as your Continuous Integration tool (CI), use these instructions to integrate Scribe into your workflows to protect your projects.

 <details>
-  <summary>  Scribe integrity report </summary>
+  <summary>  Scribe integrity </summary>

 Full workflow example of a workflow, upload evidence on source and image to Scribe. <br />
-Download the integrity report,verifying the image integrity from Scribe.
+Verifying the  target integrity on Scribe.

 ```YAML
 name: example workflow